 By being respectful of others and the sport, players can avoid ejection and removal from play.
 Pickleball should be friendly and fun!

-- Can You Play Pickleball On A Paddle Tennis Court?
+- Can You Play Pickleball On Turf?

 What is Ejection in Pickleball?